Ayomid18/alx-system_engineering-devops/0x00-shell_basics/README.md

 - rm is used to delete file and is to be used like this <br/> <code>rm filename</code> <br/> and to delete a directory <code>rm -r dirname</code> or <code>rmdir dirname</code>
 - cd - is used to change the working directory to the previous one
 - file is used to print tht type of file a file is
+- ln -s is used to create a symbolic link